michaeljecmen/traderbot/README.md

 ## Other Configurations
 Change these fields in the <code>config.json</code> configuration file at your own risk.
+TODO which other fields are necessary, which will be defaulted safely

 ### max-trades-per-day
 Increase <code>max-trades-per-day</code> at your own risk.
 As of the time of publication, 500/day was a good boundary for not getting your account flagged.
 Note